RedFireSoftwareEntertainment/basHelper/README.md

  3. Wait for the installer to say that it is finished and...
  4. Done! 🎉

  or you could just save yourself all of the trouble by just getting [AZOS GNU/Linux](https://sites.google.com/view/azosofficialsite/download/versions).
-Version 2.0 has basHelper built-in :)
+Version 2.0 has basHelper and the rest of RedKit built-in :)

 ## Dependencies